ndhorton/rb110/rb119/exam_practice_templates/open_book_definitions.md

 The call stack is a way of organizing memory such that Ruby can keep track of which method should currently have control and where to resume execution when that method returns.
 The call stack is a last-in-first-out data structure consisting of stack frames, each pertaining to a method invocation.
 When a method is called, Ruby updates the current stack frame with the point in the program at which the call was made and pushes a new stack frame to the call stack for the method that has been invoked.
 If that method calls another method, the point where control should resume is saved in the current frame and another stack frame is pushed to the stack.
 When the currently executing method returns, its frame is popped from the stack and execution resumes at the point it was called from.

 If the number of stack frames exceeds the size of memory allocated to the call stack, a `SystemStackError` is thrown.
 Blocks, procs and lamdas all use the call stack similarly to methods.

+## **`String#upto`**

+The `Stringupto` method iterates over a sequence of String objects that are the result of successive calls to the `String#succ` method.
+On the first iteration the caller is passed to the block to be assigned to the block parameter.
+On the second iteration, the return value of calling `succ` on the caller is passed to the block.
+On the third, the return value of calling `succ` on the previous return value of `succ` is passed to the block, and so on.
+Iteration stops when the string passed as argument is reached, which must therefore be a string whose character-wise ASCII valuation is greater than the caller. `upto` ignores the return value from the block, and returns a reference to the calling string.

+## **`String#succ`**

+The `String#succ` method returns a new string that is the successor to the caller; this is determined by incrementing characters.

+The character to be incremented will be either the rightmost alphanumeric character or, if there are none, the rightmost character.
+A digit will be incremented to the next digit; if the digit is '9', this will be rolled over to `0`, carrying to increment the character to the left.
+If it is necessary in order to express the carry, another digit is inserted to the left of the digit that is rolling over.

+The successor to a letter character is the next letter of the same case.
+Letters will rollover and carry similarly to digits, inserting another letter of the same case to the left of the letter that is rolling over if this is necessary to express the carry.

+Carrying can occur between alphabetic and numeric characters, so `"a9".succ` will return `"b0"`.

+The successor to a non-alphanumeric character is the next character in character set, rolling over and carrying if necessary.

+If called on an empty string, the return value will be a new empty string.

+`succ` will thus return a new string with with either the rightmost alphanumeric character incremented, carrying and rolling over if necessary, or if there are no alphanumerics, the rightmost character incremented, carrying and rolling over if necessary.

+##